AlaCodon/latexonfly/ACTION_MARKETPLACE.md

     entry_tex: "thesis.tex"
     engine: "xelatex"
     texlive_scheme: "full"
-    create_release: true
-    release_tag_prefix: "v"
-    keep_build_artifacts: true
+    keep_build_deps: "true"
 ```

 ## 📊 Outputs

-The action provides outputs you can use in subsequent steps:
+The action provides this output you can use in subsequent steps:
 - `pdf_files` - List of generated PDF files
-- `release_tag` - Created release tag
-- `release_url` - URL of the created release

 ---